117 ★★★★★ REVIEWS

 What's your chances of beating a DUI case with no breath test?

 Many DUI cases involve a refusal of a breath sample.
-Even without a breath sample, Police in Maryland charge drivers with driving under the influence, and driving while impaired charges based on their opinion about a driver's level of intoxication.
+Even without a breath sample or test results, Police in Maryland charge drivers with driving under the influence, and driving while impaired charges based on their opinion about a driver's level of intoxication.

 What are the types of breath samples in a Maryland DUI case?